-Sub-attributes: Least depth of detected features measured see clause X.X

-Significant features detected see clause X.X Size of features detected see clause X.X
+Sub-attributes: least depth of detected features measured see clause 28.5 see clause 28.16 significant features detected see clause 28.16 size of features detected see clause 28.17

 A feature in this context is meant to be any object, whether manmade or not, projecting above the sea floor, which may be a danger for surface navigation.
 (Refer IHO document S-44).
 Features detected does not describe if features were actually detected during a hydrographic survey, but whether the survey had the capacity to detect features.